Denys Watkins-Pitchford: Motto

-Look ye also while life lasts.

-This quote, so apt for his works, has sometimes been thought to have been another one of 'BB'’s creations but it was in fact copied from a tombstone in a north-country churchyard by his father.
+This quotation has sometimes been thought to have been another one of 'BB'’s creations but it was copied by his father, supposedly from a tombstone in a north-country churchyard.

+The words appeared on a monument to Alexander Morton in Loudoun, Ayrshire, erected in 1927.

 Adaptations of his works

 In 1975 The Little Grey Men was adapted into a 10-part animated series called Baldmoney, Sneezewort, Dodder and Cloudberry by Anglia Television in the U.K. Brendon Chase was dramatised into a 13-part series by Southern Television in 1980.

-In 1970, the Swiss public TV station SRG SSR adapted Bill Badger and the Pirates into an 18 part marionette children's program entitled Dominik Dachs und die Katzenpiraten, in Swiss-German dialect.
+In 1970, the Swiss Broadcasting Corporation adapted Bill Badger and the Pirates into an 18-part marionette children's television programme entitled Dominik Dachs und die Katzenpiraten, in Swiss German.
 It was rebroadcast in March 2012.

-Trivia
+Legacy

 The Little Grey Men was one of Syd Barrett's favourite books; an excerpt from it was read at his funeral.

+In The Art of Discworld, Terry Pratchett identifies The Little Grey Men and Down the Bright Stream as possible inspiration for the Nac Mac Feegle.